 Heads of Year

 The Heads of Year work closely with their tutorial team to make sure each girl is settled within her year and working to the best of her ability.
 The Heads of Year monitor progress, meet parents and attend to routine matters of discipline.
-They liaise regularly with Mrs Bomford, the Senior Teacher (Pastoral).
+They liaise regularly with Mrs Bomford, Pastoral Deputy Head.

 Year 7 Miss H Stanley email@example.com

 Any girl may have access to the School Counsellor, Mrs Nikki Bennett.
 Girls may consult the Counsellor discreetly and confidentially.
 The Counsellor discusses with each pupil who sees her, the contract of work.
 The Counsellor reports to Mrs Bomford weekly and will only disclose to her girls who may be at risk.
 All girls who see the Counsellor are encouraged by her to share their concerns with their families.
 Families will be informed if their daughter/ward is considered to be at risk of harm.